 A. A Bluetooth transmitter is a device that pairs with another Bluetooth-enabled device, then relays an audio signal to some other piece of electronic equipment.
 For example, a Bluetooth transmitter can receive audio input from your smartphone, then pass it to your car’s stereo via a physical wire or an FM signal.
-In the home, Bluetooth transmitters are often used to send the audio signal from a television to a pair of Bluetooth headphones or Bluetooth-enabled speaker.
+In the home, Bluetooth transmitters are often used to send the audio signal from a television to a pair of Bluetooth headphones or a Bluetooth-enabled speaker.

 Q. Can I pair a Bluetooth transmitter to more than one device?

 A. Some Bluetooth transmitters will pair to more than one device, but most do not.
-With single-pair only devices, you simply disconnect from one source and re-pair your Bluetooth transmitter with another.
+With single-pair-only devices, you simply disconnect from one source and re-pair your Bluetooth transmitter with another.